schuyler-smith/schuylR/README.md

 ---------------- | ------------------------------------------------
-row_compare      | checks if rows of two dataframes are identical unload_all_packages | un-lbraries all library'd packages from your environment (excluding base packages)
+row_compare      | checks if rows of two dataframes are identical unload_all_packages | un-lbraries all library'd packages from your environment (excluding base packages) update_packages | updates all packages installed in your local library